voidbringer666/workout-timer/README.md

 ## Troubleshooting

 	•	Common Issues: The widget should work seamlessly as an HTML embed in Notion.
 If it doesn’t display correctly, check your browser’s compatibility or try refreshing the page.
-	•	For any other issues, feel free to contact the developer.
+	•	For any other issues, feel free to contact me.

 ## Credits and License